Fabinho signs new Liverpool deal

-The Brazil international is the second key member of Jurgen Klopp's first-team squad to extend their time at Anfield after Trent Alexander-Arnold completed a new deal last month.

-"I'm delighted to have signed a new contract with the club," Fabinho told liverpoolfc.com, with British media reporting his contract would run until before the start of the 2026/27 campaign.
+"I'm delighted to have signed a new contract with the club," Fabinho said.

 "Since the beginning of the conversation, I was really positive about it because it's what I wanted – staying in this club, keep playing for Liverpool.
 Now this is official and I'm really happy.

 "These last three seasons I've been really happy here.
-I learnt a lot with the manager, with all the staff, with the boys as well.
+I learned a lot with the manager, with all the staff, with the boys as well.

 "We achieved things together and for me I think it's the best place to be, the best place to keep growing, to keep learning from the staff, from the boys.
 Hopefully we will keep achieving good things."